 Conservancy rangers are one of the cornerstones of wildlife conservation efforts in northern Kenya.
 Rangers in the conservancies, backed up by mobile rapid-response teams provide security for both people and wildlife, preventing or following-up cattle raids, patrolling and providing intelligence against poachers.

-This significant decline in poaching in NRT areas, in contrast to national and regional trends, is the result of three interacting factors:
+The significant decline in poaching seen across NRT conservancies is the result of three interacting factors:

 - the increasing effectiveness of community conservancy rangers and mobile teams (especially in the Mathews Forest)